reportportal/example-custom-analyzer/README.md

 ]
 ```

 As a result items are updated in ReportPortal database with a new issue, comment and reference in BTS if any are found.
+Also new analyzed items are indexed.

 ### Analyzer with processing previous data